Here you will find fun, interesting facts about the table-tennis world including the health

 - Table-tennis is a sport that can be played your whole life that puts less stress on your joints if played recreationally while providing exercise.
 You can be male or female, young or old, disabled or able-bodied and can compete against each other.
 In table-tennis tournaments, an 80-year old man may play a 8-year old girl if they are in the same rating category.

-- Table-tennis has been called the best brain sport on KQED, CBS, and other news outlets as research has shown table-tennis to activate more parts of the brain than any other sport.
+- The benefits of playing table-tennis are immense.
+It has been called the best brain sport on KQED, CBS, and other news outlets.
+According to research, table-tennis activates more parts of the brain than any other sport.
 Doctors have recommended table-tennis to elderly patients to battle mental diseases such as Alzheimer’s and dementia.
-Exercise keeps the body young and table-tennis is an excellent way to keep the brain young.
+Exercise keeps the body young and a big benefit of table-tennis is it keeps the brain young.

 - Table-tennis is the third largest participation sport in the world after soccer and cricket.